VladSimonyan/Regex-Tutorial/gist-template.md

-# Title (replace with your title)
+# Regex Tutorial
 Regular Expressions, commonly known as Regex, are powerful tools for pattern matching and text manipulation.
 They allow you to search for, match, and manipulate strings based on specific patterns.
 In this tutorial, we will cover the basics of using Regex in JavaScript.
+In this tutorial you will be walked through the differnnet ways to use Regex and will be given examples and will be provided information on what all the components do.

 # Summary